CapelleGab/obsidian-pdf2markdown/README.md

 ## Description

-Le **PDF to Markdown Plugin** est un plugin pour [Obsidian](https://obsidian.md/) qui permet de convertir des fichiers PDF en fichiers Markdown en utilisant la technologie OCR de Mistral.
-Ce plugin permet de transformer facilement des fichiers PDF en Markdown tout en conservant leur contenu.
+The **PDF to Markdown Plugin** is a plugin for [Obsidian](https://obsidian.md/) that converts PDF files into Markdown files using Mistral's OCR technology.
+This plugin makes it easy to transform PDF files into Markdown while preserving their content.

 ## Fonctionnalités

--   Conversion rapide de PDF en Markdown.
+- Fast PDF to Markdown conversion.
--   Utilisation de **Mistral OCR** pour extraire le texte des fichiers PDF.
+- Use **Mistral OCR** to extract text from PDF files.
--   Interface simple et intuitive intégrée dans Obsidian.
+- Simple, intuitive interface integrated into Obsidian.

 ## Installation

-1. Téléchargez et installez le plugin depuis les **Plugins communautaires** dans Obsidian.
+1. Download and install the plugin from **Community plugins** in Obsidian.
-2. Activez le plugin.
+2. Activate the plugin.
-3. Allez sur [La Plateforme](https://console.mistral.ai/), pour par la suite créer une clé api
+3. Go to [The Platform](https://console.mistral.ai/), then create an api key.

 ## Utilisation

-1. Ouvrez la commande palette dans Obsidian (Cmd/Ctrl + P) Ou avec l'icon sur le rubban.
+1. Open the palette command in Obsidian (Cmd/Ctrl + P) or with the icon on the rubban.
-2. Sélectionnez **PDF To MD**.
+2. Select **PDF To MD**.
-3. Choisissez votre fichier PDF et le dossier de destination.
+3. Choose your PDF file and destination folder.
-4. Le fichier Markdown sera créé et sauvegardé.
+4. The Markdown file will be created and saved.

 ## Développement

-1. Clonez le repository :
+1. Clone this repository :
    `git clone git@github.com:CapelleGab/PDF2Markdown.git`
-2. Installez les dépendances :
+2. Install dependencies :
    `npm install`
-3. Compilez et lancez Obsidian avec le plugin localement :
+3. Compile and launch Obsidian with the plugin locally:
    `npm run dev`

 ## License

-Licence MIT.
-Consultez le fichier [LICENSE](LICENSE) pour plus d'informations.
+MIT license.
+See the [LICENSE](LICENSE) file for more information.